برجاء الإنتظار ...

 Pregnancy

 Caution is necessary with the use of all oncolytic drugs during pregnancy.
-Both men and women receiving vincristine should be informed of the potential risk of adverse effects.
+Both men and women receiving vincristine sulphate should be informed of the potential risk of adverse effects.
 Reliable methods of contraception or abstinence are recommended.

-If vincristine is used during pregnancy or if the patient becomes pregnant while receiving this medicinal product she should be informed of the potential hazard to the foetus.
+If vincristine sulphate is used during pregnancy or if the patient becomes pregnant while receiving this medicinal product she should be informed of the potential hazard to the foetus.

 There are no or limited amount of data from the use of vincristine sulphate in pregnant women.
 Studies in animals have shown reproductive toxicity (see section 5.3.)